peckto/ldaf-example/README.md

 ![Example_1_ggplot](res/module1_example1.png)

-> :info: The custom ggplot version does also support the picker event for scatter plots
+> :warning: The custom ggplot version does also support the picker event for scatter plots

 ```python
     [...]